Questions and Answers

 If you have received two or more suspensions within a 10-year period, you are also required to complete an Impaired Driver Assessment at the Addictions Foundation of Manitoba at your own expense.

-- What happens if I am found to have a blood alcohol concentration over .08, a blood drug concentration over 5 ng of THC, or a combined blood alcohol concentration over .05 and blood drug concentration over 2.5 ng of THC?
+- What happens if I am found to have a blood alcohol concentration equal to or over .08, a blood drug concentration over 5 ng of THC, or a combined blood alcohol concentration over .05 and blood drug concentration over 2.5 ng of THC?

 You will receive an immediate three-month Administrative Licence Suspension.
 This suspension also applies if you refuse to provide a breath, saliva or blood sample to police, refuse to perform a physical coordination test or drug recognition evaluation or refuse to follow a police officer’s instructions regarding either test.
 Receiving this suspension lowers your Driver Safety Rating by five levels.
 You will also be required to pay a driver’s licence reinstatement charge.
 Additional consequences may include: